WoWRoster/uniadmin/trunk/readme.txt

 v0.7.9
 [~] WoWAce addon list works again
-    WoWAce changed the addon list format to XML and removed the old format [+] Force addon list reload to WoWAce module
+    WoWAce changed the addon list format to XML and removed the old format Thanks to Exerladan for the code
+[~] HTML fixes and changes
+[!]
+All the comment headers to our new format
+[!]
+The updater has been slightly modified, shouldn't affect anyone [!]
+Using version_compare() instead of a string compare when comparing versions of UA [+] Force addon list reload to WoWAce module
 [+] Ability to delete Un-Scanned addons
 [+] Message when an addon is deleted
+[+] Images for new settings

 v0.7.8